UVADS/orientation-technical/hello-world.md

 ## Contemporary Environments
+In this orientation we will cover the three most commonly used environments in the MSDS program: BASH, python, and R. Here is 'hello world' program in each language.
 * BASH - `echo 'hello world'`
 * python - `print('hello world')`
 * R - `print('hello world')`

 ## Old School Environment Example - 6502 Assembly
+For context this is what it used to look like back in the day.
 ```
 * = $C000       ;set the initial memory address